phaserjs/phaser-ce/README.md

     }
   ```

-- Import pixi, p2 and phaser within your project
+- Import pixi, p2 and phaser within your project:

   ```javascript
   // import pixi, p2 and phaser ce